sib-swiss/introduction-to-unix/exercises.md

 ### Part B - extract the top 10 most-frequent genus

-In the second part of this exercise, your task is to **display the 10 most frequent genuses** in the sequences of the `sequences.fasta` file, along with their frequency (i.e. the number of sequences for each of the 10 most-frequent genus in the file).
+In the second part of this exercise, your task is to **display the 10 most frequent genuses** found in the sequences of the `sequences.fasta` file, along with their frequency/count (i.e. the number of sequences for each of the 10 most-frequent genus in the file).

 Here is a suggested way to perform this task: